Extractions

-No one wants to lose a tooth, but unfortunately, sometimes, extractions can be necessary for many reasons, including extensive decay, trauma, or for making space for other teeth in a crowded mouth.
-Your dentist will try to save your decayed or damaged teeth with fillings, crowns, or root canals, but some teeth that are so badly damaged cannot be saved, or saving them could compromise the health of other teeth.
-In such cases, a dental extraction is necessary.
+No one wants to lose a tooth, but unfortunately, sometimes, extractions can be necessary for many reasons, including extensive decay, trauma, or making space for other teeth in a crowded mouth.
+Dr. Palmer will try to save your decayed or damaged teeth with fillings, crowns, or root canals in Ogden, Utah.
+However, certain teeth may be significantly damaged, and their preservation is not feasible, or retaining them could jeopardize the overall health of adjacent teeth.
+In such cases, tooth extractions in Ogden are necessary.

 When is Tooth Extraction Required?

-Emergency Tooth Extraction can be performed for various health reasons that may include:
+We can perform emergency tooth extraction for various health reasons that may include:

 • To get the mouth ready for dentures or bridgework.

-• To make space in a crowded mouth, generally to prepare for orthodontic care.
+• Make space in a crowded mouth, generally to prepare for orthodontic care.

 • To get rid of an infection or decay that doesn’t respond to root canal treatment

-• To treat a spoiled tooth that can’t be fixed
+• To replace a decayed tooth that we cannot fix.

-• To treat harsh gum problems that can’t be cured with periodontal treatment,
+• To treat harsh gum problems that we can’t cure with periodontal treatment.

 extractions Laurence Palmer DDS dentist in Ogden UT Dr. Laurence Palmer